Kobzol/hardware-effects/write-combining/README.md

 ## Write combining
-> (**Inconclusive**) As noted by [this issue](https://github.com/Kobzol/hardware-effects/issues/1), this is probably not actually caused by write combining.
-If you have a better idea (number of parallel streams that the hardware prefetcher can handle?), please let me know!

-This example demonstrates write combining present in modern processors.
-CPUs have write combining buffers that try to fill a whole cache line before sending it for a write into cache/memory to reduce bus bandwidth stress/usage.
+This example demonstrates write combining.
+CPUs have write combining buffers that try to fill a whole cache line before sending it for a write into memory to reduce bus bandwidth stress/usage.
+This only happens for special types of writes (for example writes to videocard memory or non-temporal stores that do not go through the cache and write directly to memory).

-The number of WC buffers is of course limited, so you get their benefit only when writing to a small number of memory streams concurrently.
+The number of WC buffers is limited, so you get their benefit only when writing to a small number of memory streams concurrently.
 For example if you have 4 WC buffers, you can write to 4 different arrays repeatedly and the writes should be buffered by the WC buffers.
 If you write to 5 arrays at once, one of the writes will not benefit from the write combining.